 Washington Corporate Practice of Medicine (CPOM) Overview

-• Summary of Current Law: In 1988's Morelli v.
-Ehsan case, Washington State's Supreme Court reinforced the corporate practice of medicine (CPM) doctrine.
-This doctrine generally prevents corporations from engaging in medical practice, unless specific laws allow it.
-The court's judgment leaned on RCW § 18.71.011 for defining medical practice, as Washington doesn't explicitly ban corporate medical practice.
+- Summary of Current Law: Washington has an implied ban on the corporate practice of medicine, even though no statute explicitly bans it.
+This case law was developed further in 1988's Morelli v.
+Ehsan case, in which Washington State's Supreme Court reinforced the corporate practice of medicine (CPOM) doctrine.
+Similarly, in Washington Imaging Services, LLC v.
+Washington State Dept. of Revenue, 171 Wn.2d 548, 252 P.3d 885 (2011), the court held that an imaging center could not lawfully employ physicians.
+The CPOM doctrine generally prevents corporations from engaging in medical practice, unless specific laws allow it.
+The court's judgment in the Morelli case leaned on the medical practice statute, RCW § 18.71.011, to define medical practice, which precluded an unlicensed corporate from practicing medicine.
 A close reading of case law implies that corporations can't hire healthcare professionals without a legal exemption.
-Yet, the application of this doctrine is uncertain, particularly regarding non-professional corporation employers, due to a lack of specific case law or administrative guidance in Washington.
-Many Washington healthcare entities, notably hospitals, employ medical professionals.
-Some defend this by citing their nonprofit status, arguing that it mitigates issues like commercial exploitation, a key concern of the CPM doctrine.
-However, Washington lacks clear legal backing for this nonprofit distinction within the doctrine.
-The evolution of the CPM doctrine in Washington may depend on future court considerations.
+Yet, the application of this doctrine lacks some clarity, particularly regarding non-professional corporation employers, due to a lack of specific case law or administrative guidance in Washington.
+There's particular uncertainty around hospitals: Many Washington hospitals employ medical professionals.
+While it is not explicitly allowed, there are Washington statutes that seem to acknowledge this fact.
+(Some defend this by citing their nonprofit status, arguing that it mitigates issues like commercial exploitation, a key concern of the CPOM doctrine.
+However, Washington lacks clear legal backing for this nonprofit distinction within the doctrine.)
+The evolution of the CPOM doctrine in Washington may depend on future court considerations.
+In Washington, medicine may be practiced through PCs (professional corporations), PLLCs (professional limited liability companies), or LLPs (limited liability partnerships).
+Washington State also has a statute which prohibits fee-splitting: The Washington Anti-Rebate Statute (RCW 19.68.010).

 What are Corporate Practice of Medicine (CPOM) Laws?